 System.
-This will help Meteo Rwanda to generate and distribute weather information to different end users on distribute weather mornation to unreferre end users on different timescales. b) ECMWF EcChart licenses renewed, and relevant training provided to the NMHSs.
-The provision of ECMWF chart licenses will ensure access to ECMWF data for improved forecasting, now-casting and short-term weather predictions.
-(Uganda and Tanzania).
-Upgrades made to the NMHSs Public Weather Services infrastructure will help in wider dissemination of Weather and climate service for early warnings and to improve on the visibility of UNMA and TMA. d) Increased capacity to access and use data exchanged through the continental MHEWS for impact-based EWS.
+This will help Meteo Rwanda to generate and distribute weather information to different end users on different timescales. h ECMWF EcChart licenses renewed, and relevant training provided to the NMHSs.
+The provision of ECMWF chart licenses will ensure access to ECMWF data for improved forecasting, now-casting and short-term weather predictions. c , (Uganda and Tanzania).
+Upgrades made to the NMHSs Public Weather Services infrastructure will help in wider dissemination of Weather and climate service for early warnings and to improve on the visibility of UNMA and TMA. d, through the continental MHEWS for impact-based EWS.
 Installation of open source platform to exchange and analyze DRR data and information for multipurpose application.
 Data will be gathered by responsible authority/institutions and integrated in the open source platform for their further analysis.
 Products will be shared according to the agreed data sharing policy, through the MHEWS continental network.
-This activity also includes elements of training. e) Assessing the Uganda National Meteorological Authority (UNMA) capacities and gaps in relation to weather forecasting and early warning.
+This activity also includes elements of training. e Assessing the Uganda National Meteorological Authority (UNMA) capacities and gaps in relation to weather forecasting and early warning.
 The project will fund the development of an updated, detailed and comprehensive assessment on weather and early warning capacities at UNMA, including recommendations for its enhancement to improve the quality of the services and to better meet the needs and requirements of stakeholders and end-users.
-The assessment is expected to address the entire NMHS value chain, to include cross-sectorial aspects, e.g. research and operations, and take into account internationally recommended practices and protocols like CAP and opensource systems, and take advantage of other on-going development initiatives in the region, like for instance the FINKERAT project. f) Improving the capacity of UNMA to generate, customize and disseminate weather and early warning services.
+The assessment is expected to address the entire NMHS value chain, to include cross-sectorial aspects, e.g. research and operations, and take into account internationally recommended practices and protocols like CAP and open- source systems, and take advantage of other on-going development initiatives in the region, like for instance the FINKERAT project. f) disseminate weather and early warning services.
 Based on the recommendations of the assessment of UNMA weather and early warning capacity, this activity aims to operationalize systems that support and enhance the generation, customization and dissemination of weather and early warning services in Uganda.
-This activity includes capacity building of UNMA staff for the efficient and sustainable utilization of the systems and provision of the services. g) Upgrade of tele-conferencing facilities (Uganda and Tanzania).
-Support will be provided to upgrade of teleconferencing facilities for the mandatory daily regional weather conferencing to reach consensus on the regional severe weather guidance.
+This activity includes capacity building of UNMA staff for the efficient and sustainable utilization of the systems and provision of the services. g Tanzania).
+Support will be provided to upgrade of tele- conferencing facilities for the mandatory daily regional weather conferencing to reach consensus on the regional severe weather guidance.